 - Use the Search bar, or browse for “Resource Kit”, to find the Kit you want to borrow.

 - Place a Hold on the desired kit.

-- The checkout period is 6 weeks.
+- The loan period is 2 months.
 If the kit is available, it will be sent to you the next business day via the Courier.
 If it is checked out to another library, your hold will remain in place until the item is available or you cancel the hold.